Genivia/ugrep/README.md

                   Match all input.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict the number of files matched to NUM.
 Note  that  --sort or  -J1  may  be  specified  to  produce replicable results.
 If --sort is specified, the number of threads spawned is limited to NUM.

            --mmap[=MAX]
                   Use  memory  maps  to search files.
 By default, memory maps are used under certain conditions to improve performance.
 When  MAX is specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify  a negative PATTERN used during the search of the input: an input line is selected only if it matches any of  the  speci- fied  patterns  unless  a  subpattern  of  PATTERN.
 Same as -e (?^PATTERN).
 Negative PATTERN matches are  essentially  removed before  any  other  patterns are matched.
 Note that longer pat- terns take precedence over shorter patterns.
 This option may be repeated.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
-                  Removes the group separator line from  the  output  for  context options -A, -B, and -C.
+                  Removes  the  group  separator  line from the output for context options -A, -B and -C.

            --not [-e] PATTERN
                   Specifies that PATTERN should not match.
 Note that -e  A  --not -e  B  matches  lines with `A' or lines without a `B'.
 To match lines with `A' that have no `B', specify -e  A  --andnot  -e  B.
                   Option  --stats  displays the search patterns applied.
-See  also options --and, --andnot, --bool, --files, and --lines.
+See also options --and, --andnot, --bool, --files and --lines.

            -O EXTENSIONS, --file-extension=EXTENSIONS
                   Search only files whose filename extensions match the  specified comma-separated  list  of  EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
 When an `ext' is  preceded  by  a `!'  or  a  `^',  skip  files  whose filename extensions matches `ext', same as --exclude='*.ext'.
 This option may  be  repeated and  may  be  combined  with options -g, -M and -t to expand the recursive search.

            -o, --only-matching
                   Print only the matching part  of  lines.
 When  multiple  lines match,  the  line numbers with option -n are displayed using `|' as the field separator for each additional line matched  by  the pattern.
 If  -u is specified, ungroups multiple matches on the same line.
-This option cannot be combined with options -A, -B, -C, -v, and -y.
+This option cannot be combined with options -A,  -B, -C, -v and -y.

            --only-line-number
                   The line number of the matching line in the file is output with- out displaying the match.
 The line number counter is reset  for each file processed.

            --files
                   Apply  Boolean  queries to match files, the opposite of --lines.
                   A file matches if all Boolean conditions are  satisfied  by  the lines matched in the file.
 For example, --files -e A --and -e B -e C --andnot -e D matches a file if some lines  match  `A'  and some  lines  match  (`B' or `C') and no line in the file matches `D'.
 May also be  specified  as  --files  --bool  'A  B|C  -D'.
                   Option  -v  cannot  be specified with --files.
 See also options --and, --andnot, --not, --bool and --lines.

            -P, --perl-regexp
                   Interpret PATTERN as a  Perl  regular  expression  using  PCRE2.
                   Note  that  Perl  pattern matching differs from the default grep POSIX pattern matching.

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are  followed,  even when they are specified on the command line.

            --pager[=COMMAND]
                   When  output  is  sent  to  the  terminal,  uses COMMAND to page through the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --pretty
                   When  output  is sent to a terminal, enables --color, --heading, -n, --sort and -T when not explicitly disabled or set.

            -Q[DELAY], --query[=DELAY]
                   Query mode: user  interface  to  perform  interactive  searches.
                   This  mode requires an ANSI capable terminal.
 An optional DELAY argument may be specified to reduce  or  increase  the  response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s  delay).
 No  whitespace may  be  given  between -Q and its argument DELAY.
 Initial pat- terns may be specified with -e PATTERN, i.e. a PATTERN  argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
                   Press F2 or CTRL-Y to invoke a command to view or edit the  file shown  at  the  top of the screen.
 The command can be specified with option --view, or defaults to environment variable PAGER if defined,  or EDITOR.
 Press Tab and Shift-Tab to navigate direc- tories and to select a file to search.
 Press  Enter  to  select lines to output.
 Press ALT-l for option -l to list files, ALT-n for -n, etc.  Non-option  commands  include  ALT-]  to  increase fuzziness  and  ALT-}  to  increase context.
 Enables --heading.
                   See also options --confirm and --view.

            -q, --quiet, --silent